akshetpatial/OOPD_PROJECT/README.md

 for Each Target Run the command satisfying mentined condition using command: make

 There are Multiple csv files that we are working with namely we are reading each file and saving the required feilds in array of data type of individual return type of respective classes.

+## Remember To Change the Directory to the Current Project Folder